isAdamBailey/familytribute/source/docs/welcome.md

 typed 50 years ago, then photocopied hundreds of times over the years in order to share with aunts and uncles, I knew there had to be a better way to make this information more accessible.

+Let's make it easier to find your family online.

 ## Sharing who you are honoring

 We love being able to share memories of those who have passed, on their birthdays, anniversaries, etc.